harrietgrace/japanese-quiz/README.md

-##japanese-quiz is a super simple web app for improving Japanese vocabulary.
+##japanese-quiz is a work in progress web app for improving Japanese vocabulary.

+This app will eventually have similar functionality to the leaarning website memrise.
+It will be more basic, this is a personal project for learning purposes.
-It's very basic at the moment, but I'll be adding functionality over the next few months.
+It's *very* basic at the moment, but I'll be adding functionality as I can.

-###A rather messy outline of the plans:
+####A general outline of the plans:

 Space to display character, sentence, word etc
 Changes class based on what is being displayed